JonLMyers/WarDriving/README.md

   Aciid's python script - https://github.com/Aciid/misc/blob/master/netxml2kml.py

 Process:
   The setup consited of installing all of the software and drivers for the peripherals and altering kismet's configuration file to      allow the network adapter/GPS.
-After this setup was complete I simply drove around Amherst and kismet gathered and stored the GPS coordinates of each individual network.
+After this setup was complete I simply drove around Amherst while kismet gathered and stored the GPS   coordinates of each individual network.
+After two sessions of this I utilised Aciid's python script to turn the data into files      that can be opened and examined through Google Earth.
 # Data

 # How to upgrade to WPA2